yusuke85/javascript-module-2-todo-workshop/README.md

     alert("hello!");
 </script>
 ```
-Such a script will run as soon as its `<script>` tag is encountered while the browser reads the HTML.
-This page will pop up a dialog when opened—the alert function resembles prompt, in that it pops up a little window, only shows a message.
+This JavaScript script will run as soon as its `<script>` tag is encountered when the browser reads the HTML.
+This page will pop up a dialog when opened because there is an alert function that produces a message.

-Including large programs directly in HTML documents is often impractical.
-The `<script>` tag can be given an src attribute to fetch a script file (a text file containing a JavaScript program) from a URL.
+Including large programs directly in HTML documents is not practical.
+The `<script>` tag can be given a `src` (source) attribute to fetch a script file (this is a file containing a JavaScript program) from a URL.
 ```html
 <script src="scripts/script.js"></script>
 ```
-The script.js file includes a line alert("hello!");, and the result is exactly the same.
+The source is a folder called `scripts` and the file `script.js` is in that folder.
+The script.js file includes a line alert ("hello!"), and the result of this code is exactly the same as using the JavaScript inside the HTML.

 ### Exercise 1:
-1. Look the file `index.html` and `script.js` in the folder ***scripts***
+1. Look for the files `index.html` and `script.js`
-2. Open `index.html` with the Visual Studio Live Server and See how the alert appears
+2. Open `index.html` with the Visual Studio Live Server and see how the alert appears
-3. Right a name in the input `Something to do` and click **Create** button, right know you don't have to understand the code, but, what do you think the code is doing?
+3. Write a name in the input field `Something to do` and click the **Create** button.
+Right know you don't have to understand the code, but what do you think the code is doing?
 ### Access DOM elements
 The DOM offers a lot of useful functions we can use to find elements on the page.
 Here are some we'll be using today:
 ```js
 document.querySelector("#mainHeader");
 document.querySelectorAll("p");
 ```
-Both `.querySelector()` and `.querySelectorAll()` accept a CSS selector as an input. `.querySelector()` selects only the first element it finds, `.querySelectorAll()` selects all elements (it returns a NodeList, which you can think of as being similar to an array; it is an ordered sequence of DOM elements which you can loop through like with an array.
+Both `.querySelector()` and `.querySelectorAll()` accept a CSS selector as an input.
+The `.querySelector()` selects only the first element it finds with the given selector.
+The `.querySelectorAll()` selects all elements with that selector and returns a NodeList.
+You can think of a NodeList as being similar to an array: it is an ordered sequence of DOM elements that you can loop through like you do with an array.
 The difference is that many common array methods like `.map` or `.concat` can't be used on a NodeList.
 To turn a NodeList into an array, you can use `Array.from`, e.g.
 ```js
 let elementArray = Array.from(document.querySelectorAll("div"));
 ```
 ### Exercise 2:
 1. Delete all the existing code in `script.js` in the folder ***scripts***
-2. Write code to access **Create** button element using `document.querySelector()`
+2. Write code to access the **Create** button element using `document.querySelector()`
 3. Log this element using `console.log()`

 &nbsp;
-The elements returned by `document.querySelector()` have the same properties as a normal HTML element: for example, you can get access to their css styles.
+The elements returned by `document.querySelector()` have the same properties as a normal HTML element.
+You can get access to their css styles, for example:
 ```js
 let myElement = document.querySelector("#myElement");
 myElement.style.backgroundColor = "red";
 ```
 ### Exercise 3:
-1. Change background color of **Create** button to *green* using `.style` property
+1. Change the background color of the **Create** button to *green* using the `.style` property
 ### Attach events to DOM elements
 Once you retrieve an element using `.querySelector()`, you can attach an event to it.
 An event is any action that can be performed on that element.
 For now, we will just use the click event:
 ```js